-Fluorescent dye; supplied as an NHS ester for coupling to primary amine groups.
-Compatible with self-labeling tag systems (e.g. HaloTag® and SNAPtag® ).
-Suitable for confocal fluorescent imaging, super resolution microscopy (SRM) techniques such as dSTORM (live and fixed cells) and PAINT imaging.
+Janelia Fluor® 646, SE is a fluorogenic fluorescent dye; supplied as an NHS ester for coupling to primary amine groups.
+NHS ester can be converted to relevant substrate for use in self-labeling tag systems, e.g. HaloTag® and SNAP-tag®.
+Suitable for confocal fluorescent imaging, super resolution microscopy (SRM) techniques such as dSTORM (live and fixed cells) and STED imaging.
 Can be multiplexed for two colour imaging with Janelia Fluor® 549 SE (Cat.
 No. 6147).
+Also suitable for flow cytometry.
 Cell permeable.
 Excitation maximum = 646 nm; emission maximum = 664 nm.
-Quantum yield = 0.54, Extinction coefficient = 152,000 M-1cm-1; A280 correction factor is 0.19.
+Quantum yield = 0.54, Max. extinction coefficient = 152,000 M-1cm-1 (measured in TFE plus 0.1% TFA); A280 correction factor is 0.19.

 HaloTag is a trademark of Promega Corporation, and SNAP-tag is a trademark of New England BioLabs, Inc.

 Application of Janelia Fluor® 646, SE in Cardiac Tissue.
 Super-resolution image (dSTORM) of muscle tissue from the left ventricle of an adult pig heart.
 Janelia Fluor 646, SE was used to label collagen VI, which is present on the cell plasma membrane, and imaged with a 642 nm excitation laser.
 A clearer structure is achieved in comparison with the widefield image (top right).
 Scale: 2 μm.Image kindly provided by Prof. Christian Soeller, University of Exeter; acquired by Alex Clowsley and Anna Meletiou.